awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-objects.rst

 ================

 Build a :aws-java-class:`PutObjectRequest <services/s3/model/PutObjectRequest>`
 and supply a bucket name and key name.
-Then use the |s3client|
-:methodname:`putObject` method with a :classname:`RequestBody` :aws-java-class:`RequestBody <sync/RequestBody>`
-that contains the object content and the :classname:`PutObjectRequest` object.
+Then use the |s3client|'s :methodname:`putObject` method with a :aws-java-class:`RequestBody <core/sync/RequestBody>` that contains the object content and the :classname:`PutObjectRequest` object.
 *The bucket must exist, or the service will return an error.*